Austin Riley Preview, Player Props: Braves vs. Nationals

-On Friday, Austin Riley (.435 on-base percentage in past 10 games, 87 points above season-long percentage) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.417 on-base percentage in past 10 games, 71 points above season-long percentage), take on starter Joan Adon and the Washington Nationals at Truist Park, Saturday at 7:20 PM ET.

-In his most recent appearance, he collected two extra-base hits (3-for-4 with a double and a triple) against the Cubs.
+In his last game he had a hitless showing (0-for-5) against the Nationals.

 Sportsbook Promo Codes